eiriklied/es6-generators/Readme.md

 return an object containing two things:

 - `value`: the value of the yielded expression
-- `done`: a flag telling us wether the generator is done running;
+- `done`: a flag telling us whether the generator is finished;

 If you call `next()` again, the generator will continue to execute from where it stopped until it reaches a new `yield`, and `next()` will return with the